 Ethical Standards Framework

-7 To promote and maintain high standards of conduct by Members and Co-Opted Members of the Council.
+(vii) promote and maintain high standards of conduct by Members and Co-opted Members of the Council;

-8 To advise and assist Town and Parish Councils and Councillors to maintain high standards of conduct and to make recommendation to Town and Parish Councils on improving standards or actions following a finding of a failure by a Town or Parish Member to comply with the Code of Conduct.
+(viii) advise and assist Town and Parish Councils and Members to maintain high standards of conduct and to make recommendation to Town and Parish Councils on improving standards or actions following a finding of a failure by a Town or Parish Member to comply with the Code of Conduct;

-9 To manage complaints on behalf of Town and Parish Councils.
+(ix) manage complaints on behalf of Town and Parish Councils;

-10 To advise the Council on the adoption or revision of the Members’ Code of Conduct.
+(x) advise the Council on the adoption or revision of the Members’ Code of Conduct;

-11 To receive referrals from the Monitoring Officer into allegations of misconduct in accordance with the Council’s assessment criteria.
+(xi) receive referrals from the Monitoring Officer into allegations of misconduct in accordance with the council’s assessment criteria;

-12 To receive reports from the Monitoring Officer and assess the operation and effectiveness of the Members’ Code of Conduct.
+(xii) receive reports from the Monitoring Officer and assess the operation and effectiveness of the Members’ Code of Conduct;

-13 To train Members and Co-opted Members to observe the Members’ Code of Conduct.
+(xiii) train Members and Co-opted Members to observe the Members’ Code of Conduct;

-14 To assist Members and co-opted Members to observe the Members’ Code of Conduct.
+(xiv) assist Members and co-opted Members to observe the Members’ Code of Conduct;

-15 To hear and determine complaints about Members and Co-Opted Members referred to it by the Monitoring Officer.
+(xv) hear and determine complaints about Members and Co-Opted Members referred to it by the Monitoring Officer;

-16 To advise the Council upon the contents of and requirements for codes/protocols/other procedures relating to standards or conduct throughout the Council.
+(xvi) advise the Council upon the contents of and requirements for codes/protocols/other procedures relating to standards or conduct throughout the council;

-17 To maintain an oversight of the Council’s arrangements for dealing with complaints.
+(xvii) maintain an oversight of the council’s arrangements for dealing with complaints;

-18 To inform the Council and the Chief Executive of relevant issues arising from the determination of Code of Conduct complaints.
+(xviii) inform the Council and the Chief Executive of relevant issues arising from the determination of Code of Conduct complaints;

-19 To appoint the Standards Sub-Committee drawn from four Members of the PAG Committee which will exercise, on a delegated basis, the functions as set out in the sub-committee terms of reference.
-The Committee should reflect Member representation where practicable.
+(xix) appoint the Standards Sub-Committee drawn from three members of the PAG Committee which will exercise, on a delegated basis, the functions as set out in the sub-committee terms of reference.
+The committee should reflect Member representation where practicable;

-· The number of Members precluded from transacting the business is so great that it would impede the business of the Council, committee or Executive.
+§ the number of Members precluded from transacting the business is so great that it would impede the business of the Council, committee or Executive; or

 Standards Sub-Committee Terms of Reference

-22 To conduct a hearing into an allegation that a Member or co-opted Member of the Council or Town/Parish Council has breached the relevant code of conduct.
+(ii) To conduct a hearing into an allegation that a Member or co-opted Member of the Council or Town/Parish Council has breached the relevant code of conduct.
 At such hearing, the Member against whom a complaint has been made may respond to the investigation report.
-Following the hearing the sub-committee can make one of the following findings:-
+Following the hearing the sub-committee can make one of the following findings:

-22.1 That the Member has not failed to comply with the Code of Conduct and no further action needs to be taken in respect of the matters considered at the hearing.
+§ that the Member has not failed to comply with the Code of Conduct and no further action needs to be taken in respect of the matters considered at the hearing;

-22.2 That the Member has failed to comply with the Code of Conduct but no further action needs to be taken in respect of the matters considered at the hearing.
+§ that the Member has failed to comply with the Code of Conduct but no further action needs to be taken in respect of the matters considered at the hearing; or

 Support officer: Lorraine Blackburn.
 Tel: (01279) 502172 Email: email@example.com